balgian/DroneGame2/README.md

 __NB__:

 - The mail symbol means pipe.
-- In `/DroneGame2/include/macros.h` there are define the IPv4s and port numbers to configure the communication to receive and send data.
+- In `/DroneGame2/include/macros.h` there are define the IPv4s, port numbers, and topic's names to configure the communication to receive and send data.

 Actives components: